Welcome back to the homesteading series. Today we are sharing tips about starting seeds indoors.

 Feeding and Watering Seedlings

-I don’t follow a schedule for this at all!
-To me, it’s a good idea to water them if the soil looks lighter colored or dry.
+It’s a good idea to water the seeds if the soil looks lighter colored or dry.

 You want to be sure to keep seeds moist when they are in the germination cycle.
 This is necessary for seeds to germinate.
 Some seed packets will even recommend that you soak seeds overnight before planting them.